thdal/MosaiqueRAT/README.md

 2. Run the "MosaiqueServer" release.
 3. Build the stub.

+## Excecutable Path

+  # You can now use the Mosaique executable

+1. Open "Executable" directory on github root folder.
+2. Download Mosaique.
+3. Disable AV or Windows Defender if its is necesary.
+3. Launch Mosaique and generate the stub(client) without any installation.

 ## Licence

 Mosaique is distributed under the MIT License.
 Thanks to QuasarRAT, njRAT, DarkComet for inspiration.